jfaleiro/datasciencepatterns/RegressionModels/index.md

 ## Simulating Impact of New Regressors in $R^2$

-Also known as variance inflation.
+Also known as variance inflation, adding variables to the model and increasing actual standard errors for all the other regressors.

 Here is a simulation of adding a number of uncorrelated regressors: